-Outside of the clinic she spends her time running (VERY slowly for long distances in the woods or desert), swimming, and going on adventures with her geriatric desert rescue poodle Creature, who you can see wandering around the clinic on any given day, living the life (she’s still learning to stay away from Falco!).
+Outside of the clinic she spends her time running (VERY slowly for long distances in the woods or desert), swimming, and going on adventures with her geriatric desert rescue poodle Creature, who you can see wandering around the clinic on any given day, living the life.

 Nina wears many hats at the Center ranging from media relations to front desk information officer.
-Prior to her career at the New England Wild Life Center Nina Bellotti-Flaherty had over 35 years of experience in media and public relations in both the public and private sector.
-Nina previously worked in several high volume media/communications post including the Executive Office of Consumer Affairs, under Governor Michael Dukakis, the Massachusetts Attorney General’s Office, the Norfolk County District Attorney’s Office and more recently for the Honorable William R. Delahunt, Congressman, 10th Congressional District of Massachusetts where Nina served as media consultant and chief fundraiser.
+Prior to her career at the New England Wildlife Center Nina Bellotti-Flaherty had over 40 years of experience in media and public relations in both the public and private sector.
+Nina previously worked in several high-volume media/communications post including the Executive Office of Consumer Affairs, under Governor Michael Dukakis, the Massachusetts Attorney General’s Office, the Norfolk County District Attorney’s Office and more recently for the Honorable William R. Delahunt, Congressman, 10th Congressional District of Massachusetts where Nina served as media consultant and chief fundraiser.

 Nina brings a wealth of talent and experience to her position and has been responsible for developing and implementing media/fundraising strategies on both national and local levels.
 Nina’s maintains a close working relationship with electronic and print media and is widely respected in her field.